IT infrastructure: Components of IT infrastructure

 Specifically, the first three layers are directly involved with IT Infrastructure.
 The physical layer serves as the fundamental layer for hardware.
 The second and third layers (Data Link and Network), are essential for communication to and from hardware devices.
 Without this, networking is not possible.
 Therefore, in a sense, the internet itself would not be possible.
+It's important to emphasize that fiber optics play a crucial role in a network infrastructure.
+Fiber optics serve as the primary means for connecting network equipment and establishing connections between buildings.

 IT Infrastructure types

 Different types of technological tasks may require a tailored approach to the infrastructure.
 These can be achieved through a traditional, cloud or hyper converged IT Infrastructure.

 Skills

 There are many functioning parts that go into the health of an IT infrastructure.
 In order to contribute positively to the organization, employees can acquire abilities to benefit the company.
 These include key technical abilities such as cloud, network, and data administration skills and soft abilities such as collaboration and communication skills.

 Future

 As data storage and management becomes more digitized, IT Infrastructure is moving towards the cloud.
 Infrastructure-as-a-service (IaaS) provides the ability to host on a server and is a platform for cloud computing.